akskskkdoene-lab/News/README.md

 This repository is maintained for internal server use.

-© PROJECT: SHOWTIME Servers — All rights reserved.
+© PROJECT: SHOWTIME — All rights reserved.